FreshRSS/FreshRSS/docs/en/admins/06_LinuxInstall.md

 # Installation on Debian 9/Ubuntu 16.04

 This tutorial will give you step-by-step commands to install the latest stable release of FreshRSS with Apache and MySQL using git.
-It's always recommended that you [backup your installation](05_Backup.md) before updating
+It’s always recommended that you [backup your installation](05_Backup.md) before updating

 Please note: Commands need to be run as an administrator; either perform the following from a sudo shell (`sudo -s`) or use an administrator account.